orourkedd/effects-as-data/README.md

 ## Error handling

+Below are various example of error handling with effects-as-data.
+It is important to note that effects-as-data will catch any error thrown by your effects-as-data function or a handler and will:

+  1. Pass the error to the `onCommandComplete` or `onCallComplete` lifecycle callbacks.
+This means you don't have to do any logging in your business logic.
+  1. Reject the promise created by effects-as-data around your running function and pass the error out.
+  1. You don't have to write a test to verify that an error is handled ([unless you are doing something specific in a `catch` block](#using-try-catch))

+### Using `cmds.either`

-This example demonstrates handling errors with `either`.
-Unlike the above examples, this example has been separated into a few files showing more what production code looks like.
+This example demonstrates handling errors using the `either` command found in `effects-as-data-universal`.

 Below is the `getPeople` function.
 Notice the use of `cmds.either`.
 The `either` handler will process the `httpGet` command, and if the command is successful, will return the response.
 If the `httpGet` command fails or returns a falsey value, the `either` handler will return `emptyResults`.
-Because the `either` handler will never throw an exception and will either return a successful result or `emptyResults`, there is no need for an `if` statement to ensure success before the `map`.
+Because the `either` handler will never throw an exception and will either return a successful result or `defaultResults`, there is no need for an `if` statement to ensure success before the `map`.
 Using this pattern will reduce the number of code paths and simplify code.

 See Working Example: [https://github.com/orourkedd/effects-as-data-examples/tree/master/misc-examples).